gbabbitt/MD_comparison_webserver/README.md

 1. For those who have access to Amber20 molecular dynamics, we need to generate two long .nc files to compare.
 2. We need to explore and test the WASM and CPPTRAJ prototype code for resampling atom fluctuation on the input files
-3. We need python/R/julia script to compute site-wise KL divergence and multiple test-corrected two sample KS tests
+3. We need python/R/julia script to compute site-wise KL divergence and multiple test-corrected two sample KS tests.
+Julia is probably the fastest and best for our purpose.
+See JS divergence function here https://github.com/JuliaStats/Distances.jl
 4. We need to plug this into the client-side buttons and write a backend to then display results in place of the 3 examples
 5. We need need to optimize for speed.
 6. maybe build some interactive ChimeraX features for enabling user to custom and save molecular viewing images and movies beyond JSmol settings